This Day In Music: July 13

 July 13, 2008 ~ Jazz, swing, bop pianist, organist Gerald Wiggins, full name Gerald Foster Wiggins Sr, passed away in Encino, California, USA ~ Flexible pianist with over a dozen albums to his name as leader or co-leader, often working with a trio including bassist Andy Simpkins and drummer Paul Humphrey.
 Especially noted for his 1953 Gerald Wiggins Trio album.
 As a sideman, Wiggins has appeared on albums by Zoot Sims (Zoot Sims In Paris), Milt Jackson, Joe Morello, Red Callender (Swingin' Suite), Buddy Collette (Man Of Many Parts), Frances Faye, Jack Millman (Shades Of Things To Come), Ray Bryant, Victor Feldman (Suite Sixteen), Curtis Counce, Billy Eckstine, Benny Carter (Aspects), Eric Dolphy, Lou Rawls, Mel Brown (Chicken Fat), Harry Sweets Edison, and Linda Hopkins ~ Wiggins was born in 1922

 July 13, 2004 ~ Glam rock bassist Arthur Kane, full name Arthur Harold Kane Jr, passed away in Los Angeles, California, USA ~ Co-founding member of the New York Dolls, remaining with the band through 1975.
 Present on the band's key albums, 1973's The New York Dolls and 1974's Too Much Too Soon.
-Has also worked with Blackie Lawless, Sid Vicious, the London Cowboys, and the Corpse Grinders ~ Kane was born in 1949
+Kane has also worked with Blackie Lawless, Sid Vicious, the London Cowboys, and the Corpse Grinders ~ Kane was born in 1949

 July 13, 2004 ~ Reggaeton, hip hop rapper Daddy Yankee releases his Barrio Fino album ~ His third studio album would not only mark a commercial breakthrough for Daddy Yankee, aided by the international success of the album's lead single Gasolina, but for the genre of reggaeton as well, a raw blend of hip hop and reggae, born on the streets of Puerto Rico.
 Over the remainder of his career, Daddy Yankee would sell over an estimated 30 million records, earning him the tag “the King of Reggaeton”

-July 13, 1986 ~ Joseph Thomas Escovedo, commonly known as percussionist Coke Escovedo, passed away in Montebello, California, USA ~ Has worked with jazz vibraphonist Cal Tjader, notably present on the 1971 Agua Dulce album.
+July 13, 1986 ~ Joseph Thomas Escovedo, commonly known as percussionist, singer Coke Escovedo, passed away in Montebello, California, USA ~ Has worked with jazz vibraphonist Cal Tjader, notably present on the 1971 Agua Dulce album.
 Member of Santana during the early 1970, including on the 1971 Santana III album.
 Formed Azteca with his brother percussionist Pete Escovedo.
 Recorded a handful of solo albums in the mid-1970s, and collaborated with the likes of Boz Scaggs, Cold Blood, It's A Beautiful Day, and Malo ~ Escovedo was born in 1941

 July 13, 1971 ~ Extreme metal drummer Tomas Haake born in Örnsköldvik, Sweden ~ Influenced by heavy metal, jazz fusion and progressive rock, citing drummers such as Phil Rudd, Vinny Appice, Neil Peart, Ian Mosley, and Terry Bozzio as influences.
 Regulary voted among the best metal drummers in various readers polls.
 Married to actress, singer Jessica Pimentel.
 Drummer and primary lyricist for extreme metal band Meshuggah, also providing spoken word vocals on songs such as Choirs Of Devastation, Inside What's Behind Within, Sane, and Spasm